Rainbow Place

 No analysis available

-Assigned parking is strongly supported across the listings.
-Multiple remarks explicitly say "assigned covered parking stall (#114)", "assigned parking stall," "assigned parking," and "1 assigned covered parking stall," which matches the high-confidence MLS pattern.
-This appears consistent across multiple agents rather than a one-off copy-paste error.
+Assigned parking is very strongly supported across the listings.
+Multiple remarks explicitly say "assigned covered parking stall (#114)", "1 assigned covered parking stall is included," and "assigned parking stall," which suggests this is a consistent building feature rather than a one-off.
+The current MLS pattern (13/15 with ASSIGN) aligns with the remarks and looks reliable across multiple agents.

 No analysis available